cgundy/myblog/_posts/2020-10-04-debugging-the-gender-gap.md

-Matter protests have shown that, while (most) explicitly racist laws are a thing of the past (e.g. Black Americans can now legally become president), systemic racism remains widespread -- the removal of flagrant sexist laws that blocked access to equal opportnity have not eliminated subtle, institutional discrimination against women, and internal divides have arisen in how to address it.
+Matter protests have shown that, while (most) explicitly racist laws are a thing of the past (e.g. Black Americans can now legally become president), systemic racism remains widespread -- the removal of flagrant sexist laws that blocked access to equal opportunity have not eliminated subtle, institutional discrimination against women, and internal divides have arisen in how to address it.